AgyLuczak/MUM-S-TO-DO-LIST/README.md

 * [AmIResponsive](http://ami.responsivedesign.is/) used to generate responsive images of the website
 * [Balsamiq](https://balsamiq.com/wireframes) used to design the wireframes
 * [Chat GPT4](https://https://chat.openai.com/) used to generate the image for the landing page and the colour palette.
 Also used along StackOverflow to look for possible causes of issues I came across while doing the project
+* [Readme.so](https://readme.so) - Used to edit the readme file.
+* [Tables generator](https://www.tablesgenerator.com/) - Used to create a table in readme file.
+* [Befunky Photo Editor](https://befunky.com) - Used to resize and crop the images.
+* [Style generator](https://html-css-js.com/) - Used for colour gradient, text-shadow and box-shadow.
+* [Favicon generator](https://www.favicon-generator.org/) - Used to generate the website's favicon.

 ## **Database Design**